 Thirty minutes drive south of Perth’s centre is the port town of Fremantle, which blends interesting colonial remnants with the famous Little Creatures Brewery.
 Visit Fremantle Prison and take one of its eerie tours, and explore seafaring history at the terrific Maritime Museum and Shipwreck Galleries.
 Grab a casual lunch at colourful Yocal, have dinner at Bread in Common and stay at boutique guesthouse The Lodging.

-Sample West Australian Wine In the Swan Valley
+Sample Western Australian wine in the Swan Valley

 Western Australia's oldest wine region, the Swan Valley, is home to 40 vineyards, many with cellar doors offering tastings of the region's warm-climate wines.
 Drive, cycle or cruise upriver and intersperse winery stops with visits to a chocolate factory, coffee roaster, craft breweries and a native animal park.